Reader's Reviews

 ABOUT THE AUTHOR

 For many years Whitney worked as a middle school teacher.
 She grew up reading and has always loved the power of a good story.
 Her elementary school teachers introduced her to some of her favorite books including Tales of a Fourth Grade Nothing, The Three Investigators mystery series and A Wrinkle in Time.
 Her first written work was The Mouse That Couldn't Eat Cheese back in second grade.
-She lives in coastal North Carolina with her husband, sons and the dogs that love them.Vanished in Vista Point is her first novel (Published by Fawkes press, July 2020.
-Her second novel Felony at Fripp's Graveyard was released January, 2022.
+She lives in coastal North Carolina with her husband, sons and the dogs that love them.Vanished in Vista Point is her first novel (Published by Fawkes press, July 2020.)
+Her second nove,l Felony at Fripp's Graveyard ,was released January 2022.